-Levies that had originally passed typically expire, and the most common duration to collect a levy is five years, representing about 90% of the road tax levies in our sample.
+(insert paragraph indentation here)Levies that had originally passed typically expire, and the most common duration to collect a levy is five years, representing about 90% of the road tax levies in our sample.
 If a tax levy is renewed, taxes and funding continue.
 If 50% or fewer votes approve the levy, it fails.
 When a tax levy for additional funding fails, there is no increase in funding, but existing funding from other tax levies continues as normal.
 When a renewal tax levy fails, funding from that tax levy stops.
 99% of the road tax levies in our sample are property taxes and